Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: METHOD

-which is especially problematic for gradients parallel to $v$, which may happen if the optimal action is safe.
-In such a case, boundary projection eliminates the gradient, keeping the optimisation stuck indefinitely.
-It also means the Jacobian has a rank of at most $d-1$. \begin{lemma} Let \(\mathcal{A}_s\) be explicitly available with a non-empty interior, such that strong duality holds, and the number of generators is at least the action dimension (\(n \geq d\)).
-Then, for safe actions, the Jacobian of the boundary projection safeguard is the identity and thus has full rank.
-For unsafe actions, the Jacobian is a projection matrix of rank at most \(d-1\). \end{lemma} \begin{IEEEproof} \Cref{eq:boundary_projection} becomes
+which is especially problematic for gradients parallel to $v$.
+In such a case, boundary projection eliminates the gradient, keeping the optimisation stuck indefinitely. \begin{theorem} Let \(\mathcal{A}_s\) be the zonotope $\left<c_{\mathcal{A}_s},G_{\mathcal{A}_s}\right>$ with generator matrix $G_{\mathcal{A}_s} \in \mathbb{R}^{d\times n}$, such that strict complementary slackness holds for \Cref{eq:boundary_projection}, and $g_{\text{BP}}$ be differentiable.
+Then the rank of the Jacobian of \Cref{eq:boundary_projection} is